stevana/yeast/README.md

 [![Build Status](https://travis-ci.org/stevana/yeast.svg?branch=master)](https://travis-ci.org/stevana/yeast)

-A Haskell library for working with different kinds of feeds (RSS1, RSS2, and Atom).
+A Haskell library for working with different kinds of news feeds (RSS1, RSS2, and Atom).

 Some more work is still needed before it can be put on Hackage: